 When Joyce gets around to writing frankly the thoughts passing through Molly's mind, the result is wonderful, much different from the intellectual ramblings of her husband and the other main character, Stephen Dedalus.
 Molly Bloom's direct, simple language speaks to—and moves—the reader more than all the rest of the novel.
 It concludes Ulysses on a passionate, life-affirming note.
+(It's also the part of the novel most often cited for its dirty bits, but that may just add to the interest.)

-Ulysses is famous of course for introducing stream of consciousness to fiction.
-Characters' thoughts, fragments of memory and fantasies are mixed with input from the outside world.
 But it is all rather academic for me.
-Despite Joyce's attempts to replicate the flow of sensation through characters' minds with a diverse repertoire of literary effects, I doubt anyone has such intelligible thought processes as the characters in Ulysses do; in my own experience, vast stretches of mental time are passed without any thoughts that are expressed internally in words.
+Despite Joyce's attempts to replicate the flow of sensation through characters' minds with a diverse repertoire of literary effects, I doubt anyone has such intelligible thought processes as the characters in Ulysses do.
+Most of us experience vast stretches of mental time passed without any thoughts expressed internally in words.

-The stream-of-consciousness approach introduced by Joyce has had a great effect on modern writing, but Ulysses may be the over-the-top experiment (we won't even mention Finnegans Wake) that has allowed other writers to use the technique selectively as is appropriate in their writing.
+The stream-of-consciousness approach introduced by Joyce has had a great effect on writing, but Ulysses may be the over-the-top experiment (we won't even mention Finnegans Wake) that has allowed other writers to use the technique selectively as is appropriate in their writing.

 I have to mention the significance of the title.
 Yes, the peregrinations of the characters around the city is supposed to parallel the journey of Ulysses in Homer's Odyssey until he arrives home to his Penelope (Molly).
 The trip to "nighttown" (the brothels) is like Ulysses' descent to Hades, and so on.

 At another point Joyce writes in an evolving style that recreates the history of literature.
 Which you might think would excite one who sometimes enjoys being an amateur literary historian.